bhstoller/AgeTransform-VAE/README.md

 ### Dataset Imbalance
 <p align="justify">
-The Morph-II dataset had a notable age imbalance, with fewer samples for older individuals, potentially skewing the model’s learning.
-To mitigate this, we employed data augmentation techniques and weighted loss functions to ensure fairer representation across all age ranges.
+The Morph-II dataset had a notable racial imbalance, with fewer samples for minority individuals,  skewing the model’s learning.
+To mitigate this, we employed data augmentation techniques and weighted loss functions to ensure fairer representation across all races.
 </p>

 ### Disentanglement Complexity